Technologies (updated

 We would advise against these devices since they provide a costly (and often

 clumsy) way of resolving a simple problem.
-Most high-end or 'prosumer' digital
+Most higher-end digital

 camcorders have an inbuilt DV-In socket as well as the standard DV-Out.
 DV-In